 “He was a Hunter before the war.”

 Aha.
-That’s also with a capital H. Officially, the Hunters are attached to the Fleet Domestic Police, a nice-sounding bureaucratic organization that deals with the sort of crime that humans do to other humans.
-When human criminals flee beyond humanity’s borders, Hunters are tasked with bringing them back dead or alive.
+That’s also with a capital H. Officially, the hunters are attached to the Fleet Domestic Police, a nice-sounding bureaucratic organization that deals with the sort of crime that humans do to other humans.
+When human criminals flee beyond humanity’s borders, hunters are tasked with bringing them back dead or alive.
 Mostly dead.
 They spend their time in nasty parts of space and are separated from the scum they chase by a very thin and shaky line.
 Hunters make Echelon’s special operators look like fluffy bunnies.
 That thought triggers the image of Jint in her leather getup with a white bunny tail.
 Awesome.

 “What are you grinning at?”
 Laura asks.